ischrauwen-lab/Biorepository/RNAseq_Analysis/Differential_Editing/REDItools_Customized_Pipeline/Step_1___PostREDItoolsRun/Step_08___Variant_Effect_Predictor___VEP/Part_0___PreProcessing/README.md

 | `java_file`         | Path to the java file.
 The bash script provides paths to this.       |
 | `logFile`           | Path to a log file of your choice named however you wish to name it. |
 | `singularity_image` | Path to the java singularity.                   |

+2) Edit the job scheduling directives.
+3) Run the bash script.